 - You should be good to go!

-If you're still experiencing problems, then contact our .NET Tools customer service team.
+If you're still experiencing problems, then contact us and we'll try to help.

 How much will it cost me to upgrade to the latest version?